Vegin Vegan Vegun!

 Easy & Refreshing Tomato and Basil Vegan Pasta

-Harty Vegan Chickpea Minestrone (Pork & Beans Style)
+Harty Vegan Chickpea Minestrone Soup (Japanese-style Pork & Beans)

 • Easy vegan stir fry with colorful vegetables and whole red lentils in ketchup-based sauce